mkonstan/AAIL/docs/aail-simple-guide.md

 ## Try It Yourself!

 Copy any of these examples and try to predict what will happen.
 Then check if your prediction matches the expected output!

+## Terms

+**RESULT (RES)**
+Represents the outcome of an evaluation or directive consideration.
+Can be stored for future reference.

+**REMEMBER (REM)**
+Assigns a value or evaluation result to a named variable in state.
+Essential for creating persistent or temporary memory in AAIL logic.